tbarbette/npf/README.md

 you launch either of the tools.
 However the set of variables must be exactly the same.

-To force re-computing the tests, use the --force-test option.
+To force re-computing the tests, use the --force-retest option.
 The --force-rebuild may also be something you want.

 ### Output